antarctica/bas-style-kit-docs/site/_components/navbar.md

 ## Overview
 {: #{{ 'Overview' | slugify }}}

-Use the `.navbar-bsk` and `.navbar` classes to create Navigation Bars used for primary, horizontal, navigation.
+Use the `.navbar-bsk` and `.navbar` classes to create navigation bars used for primary, horizontal, navigation.
 They can contain links, drop-down menus, forms and other [components]({{ '/components/navbar/#components' | prepend: site.baseurl }}).